Sita-Technologies/Sita/README.md

 Run `make` to build the application.

-Alternatively, create a new Visual Studio C++ project and add cpp source and hpp header files to that project.
+Alternatively, create a new Visual Studio C++ project and add cpp source and hpp/inc header files to that project.

 ### Project status